 How To Access This Trail

-There are lots of paths in this preserve, none of them well marked.
+There are lots of paths in this preserve, none of them are well marked.
 I’m going to tell you where we went and how we got there, but this place is a good advertisement for using the AllTrails App.

 We parked in a dead end and walked into the woods on a sandy path surrounded by Virginia pine trees.
 The river was to our right and the pine forest had an other worldly quality.
 The sounds of birds were everywhere.